 The University of California at Berkeley is situated in the San Francisco metro area.
 It is easily accessible to everything you need.
 Yet Berkeley is also a lovable city on its own.
 It boasts a rich culture inspired by the Beat Generation and rock musicians in the 1970s.

-Berkeley is the perfect place for a student who loves to cozy up at a coffee shop during the day and visit an underground poetry reading by night.
+Berkeley is the perfect place for a student who loves to cozy up at a coffee shop during the day and visit an underground poetry reading at night.

 Tempe, Arizona